greenwyrt/plover2CAT/user_manual.md

 The available export formats are:
   - Open Document Text
   - SubRip
+  - Plain ASCII
   - ASCII
+  - HTML
   - Plain Text

-For more details on each format and the different requirements, see the User Manual.
+For more details on each format and supported features, see the relevant section below on [export formats](#export-formats)

 ## Close Transcript

-Use File --> Close to close the transcript and File --> Quit (`Ctrl+Q`) to quit the editor, with optional check to save if changes have been made. **DO NOT** use the `Alt+ F4` as that causes an instant exit without saving.
+Use File --> Close to close the transcript and File --> Quit (`Ctrl+Q`) to quit the editor, with optional check to save if changes have been made. **DO NOT** use the `Alt+ F4` or `ESC` as that causes an instant exit without saving.

 # Folder Structure